swisnl/jQuery-contextMenu/documentation/index.md

 Once a menu is registered, it cannot be altered.
 That means no commands can be added or removed from the menu.
 This allows contextMenu to keep a single definition in memory, which enables it to work with hundreds of trigger objects. contextMenu knows the two callbacks _show_ and _hide_ which can be used to update the state of commands within the menu.
 This allows en/disabling commands, changing icons or updating the values of contained `<input>` elements.

 As of version 1.5 context menus can be created dynamically.
-That means the afore described behavior (once created, cannot be altered) still applies - but can be circumvented.
+That means the described behavior (once created, cannot be altered) still applies - but can be circumvented.
 Menus can be created on demand and they can be different depending on the triggering element.

 ## Features